6th Annual 24-Hour Online Giving Event tops $16.6M over time

 Boosted by a record number of participating area nonprofits, The Big Payback’s sixth annual 24-hour online giving event Thursday helped raise a record amount of funds for the organizations.

-In the Fifth Third Bank’s Big Reveal today, the preliminary final amount totaling $4,106,182 came from 28,458 total gifts.
+In the Fifth Third Bank’s Big Reveal, the preliminary final amount totaling $4,106,182 came from 28,458 total gifts.
 The total includes funds raised and prize totals.

 In its six-year history, The Big Payback has helped hundreds and hundreds of area nonprofits raise $16,606,182 in cumulative donations.